PRODUCTS & INNOVATION

 Longstanding relief & recovery results

 In addition to the targeted disaster prep programs, Abbott also is a longtime supporter of disaster relief efforts around the world.
 Over the past decade, Abbott and its foundation the Abbott Fund have provided nearly $50 million in funding and products to help meet both immediate needs and support long-term recovery efforts.
-In 2019, this included relief for Cyclone Idai in Southeast Africa, and in recent years, this included a rapid response to earthquakes in Mexico, Chile, China and Haiti, typhoons in the Philippines and Vietnam, and hurricanes across the U.S. Gulf and East Coasts, including the most recent Hurricanes Harvey, Irma and Maria.
+In 2019, this included relief for Cyclone Idai in Southeast Africa, and in recent years, this included a rapid response to earthquakes in Chile, China, Haiti, Mexico and Nepal; typhoons and flooding in India, the Philippines and Vietnam; and hurricanes across the U.S. Gulf and East Coasts, including the most recent Hurricanes Florence, Harvey, Irma, Maria and Michael.

 When natural disasters strike during hurricane season and all year long, it takes a strong, organized and dedicated effort.
 Disaster relief packs can provide a faster, more effective response – and sustained relief helps communities to recover and rebuild.
 Taken together, these efforts help save lives and build more resilient communities.